-Nearly all beginners start out by buying a bonsai from a garden centre, shopping mall or (hopefully) a reputable dealer and are often given summary advice.
+Nearly all beginners start their journey by buying a bonsai from a garden centre, shopping mall or bonsai nursery, and are often given summary advice.

-Unfortunately, unscrupulous dealers take advantage of this delayed response to poor care and will display and sell outdoor trees as indoor bonsai.
+Unfortunately, unscrupulous dealers take advantage of this delayed response and will display and sell outdoor trees as indoor bonsai.
 A tree purchased from such a retailer may have been grown inside for weeks or months and can be near death without any outward sign.
-The most common bonsai to cause problems for beginners are Conifers and very often Junipers.
-There is NO coniferous species that can tolerate indoor cultivation for more than 2 or 3 years.
-It is worth referring to the Species Guides at BONSAI4ME.com to establish whether you have a tree that can be grown inside.
-Also refer to the section on indoor bonsai cultivation.
+The most common species used for bonsai that cause problems for beginners are Conifers and in particular Junipers and Pines.
+There are NO coniferous species that can tolerate indoor cultivation for more than 1 to 2 years.
+It is worth referring to individual plant/tree Species Guides to establish whether you have a tree that can be grown inside or not.